neilsummers/fwbackups-docker/README.md

 $ fwbackups
 ```
 The installed wrappers allow `fwbackups-docker` to run in exactly the same way as `fwbackups` and are installed in `/usr/local/bin`, so this needs to be in your `$PATH`.

+## TODO
+This is not a working version yet.
+While the app runs, and can make and edit the Backup Sets, the interaction with cron
+is not working yet.
+Modifications to the Sets which should change the crontabs entry do not appear to change the crontab
+which resides on the local host (not in the docker container).
+Also have issues with being able to write to files mounted read-only in the docker which makes the way the local filesystem
+is mounted unsafe.
+My aim was to have only the backup locations mounted write along with any files that are needed for configurations
+and the rest mounted read-only for safety, but there seems to be a bug in docker which allows me to write to read-only volumes.
+Still investigating.